Graduate course arranged by graduate school SNAK, University of Southern Denmark, Odense, Denmark

 Teachers: Resident experts and invited experts from abroad.

 Participants: Strict priority is given to students enrolled in a PhD-program at their home universities.
-MSc-students may attend if space permits.
+MSc-students and postdocs may attend if space permits.
 The maximal number of participants is 24.

-Fees: Fees to cover tuition, transport during course, accommodation, and all meals are yet to be confirmed.
+Fees:10.000 DKK to cover tuition, transport during course, accommodation, and all meals.

 ECTS points: 10